strayMat/how_to_select_causal_models/response_to_reviewer.md

 or some other that can be easily found in literature.

-> Thanks for the references.
-I added two references for Causal ML into the manuscript: [Chernozhukov et al., 2024](https://causalml-book.org/) and [Kaddour et al., 2022](https://arxiv.org/pdf/2206.15475).
+> We thank the reviewer for the references.
+We have added two references for Causal ML into the manuscript: [Chernozhukov et al., 2024](https://causalml-book.org/) and [Kaddour et al., 2022](https://arxiv.org/pdf/2206.15475).
 Both of them cover most of the subfields at the intersection of causal inference and machine learning.
 I have added them at the beginning of the manuscript before stating our focus on model selection for CATE.

 # Reviewer 2